Ons2024/Documentation/Litterature review/End-to-end heterogeneous graph neural networks for traffic assignment.md

 ### Graph attention network
- the graph attention network (GAT) learns the graph feature by computing attention  for each node based on its features and the features of its neighbors
+. the graph attention network (GAT) learns the graph feature by computing attention  for each node based on its features and the features of its neighbors.
+.
+The graph attention mechanism can be stacked into multiple layers, with each layer learning increasingly complex representations of the graph.
+The attention mechanism allows the network to learn the different importance of different nodes within a neighborhood, which can improve model performance.